solana-turbin3/Q3T_Sol_Kwdila/secret-hitler/README.md

 # Secret Hitler Board Game

 This is an on chain implementation of the popular board game secret hitler.
-It provides functionality for players to play the game according to the official rules found in ``Secret_Hitler_Rules.pdf``.
+It provides functionality for players to play the game according to the official rules found in `Secret_Hitler_Rules.pdf`.

-It takles the issue of innactivity by providing insentives for players to kick out innactive players instead of using a server or a cron job found in ``program/src/eliminate_lpayer.rs``.
+It takles the issue of innactivity by providing insentives for players to kick out innactive players instead of using a server or a cron job found in `program/src/eliminate_lpayer.rs`.

 Role assignment and deck shuffling are to be implemented off chain with a rust server to keep critical secret game data hiddent.
 This could be implemented using ZKPs on chain to eliminate the need of a server in the future.

-the program has been tested using the solana-test-validator with TS and some tests using rust and solana-program-test crate which allow for forwarding the slot.
+the program has been tested using the solana-test-validator with TS found in `program/programs/secret-hitler/tests` and some tests using rust and solana-program-test crate which allow for forwarding the slot found in `program/tests/`.

 This game is ment as a starter game for on chain games which have off chain elements.
 There will be a js client for this game that is talking to a solana anchor program.